February 16, 2016 | jonesw

 Prunella knows so much about insects that people get bored listening to her talk, but when her classroom fills up with bees during show-and-tell, Prunella saves the day.
 Includes facts about insects.
 For factual books about bugs, check in J595.

 These two girls are roller-skaters and marvelous companions who often do not agree -- on socks, or goldfish, or venturing to the Andes.
 This humorous story relates how compromise helps these two very different individuals remain the best of friends.
 Check out the video as well as more stories about their friendship.

 Truth is sometimes stranger than fiction.
 Explore these fascinating stories about real people.
 Books are suggested for First Grade, but remember that each Reader is different, and might find something interesting at another level.

-An inspirational tribute to Anne Frank describes how, after being deprived of the outdoors for years, she found hope and courage while hiding in the secret annex by glimpsing the branches of a tall chestnut tree through an attic window.
+This inspirational tribute to Anne Frank describes how, after being deprived of the outdoors for years, she found hope and courage while hiding in the secret annex by glimpsing the branches of a tall chestnut tree through an attic window.

-The story of former basketball star and current urban farmer and activist, Will Allen, whose vision of gardening from abandoned urban sites led to a grassroots feeding craze.
+Explore the story of former basketball star and current urban farmer and activist, Will Allen, whose vision of gardening from abandoned urban sites led to a grassroots feeding craze.